 |dir/…||files in other directories specified by $Path|

-Mathematica is set up so that will automatically try to load the appropriate version of a file.
+The Wolfram Language is set up so that will automatically try to load the appropriate version of a file.
 It will first try to load a name.mx file that is optimized for your particular computer system.
-If it finds no such file, then it will try to load a name.m file containing ordinary system-independent Mathematica input.
+If it finds no such file, then it will try to load a name.m file containing ordinary system‐independent Wolfram Language input.

-If name is a directory, then Mathematica will try to load the initialization file init.m in that directory.
-The purpose of the init.m file is to provide a convenient way to set up Mathematica packages that involve many separate files.
+If name is a directory, then the Wolfram Language will try to load the initialization file init.m in that directory.
+The purpose of the init.m file is to provide a convenient way to set up Wolfram Language packages that involve many separate files.
 The idea is to allow you to give just the command , but then to load init.m to initialize the whole package, reading in whatever other files are necessary.